Back

 Video platform

-Forget personal Zoom, FaceTime, or WhatsApp for professional consultations.
-These tools don't comply with health data privacy requirements.
-Use a solution integrated into your practice software that guarantees end-to-end encryption and compliant hosting.
+For professional consultations, avoid general consumer tools that are not suited to sharing health data.
+Use a solution integrated into your practice software that guarantees encrypted exchanges and compliant hosting.

 Patient records accessible during sessions

 The real advantage of teleconsultation is having your software open on one side and video on the other.
-DAISY lets you view the patient record, weight evolution, and previous plans simultaneously alongside the video — no tab juggling.
+Good dietitian software lets you view the patient record, weight evolution, and previous plans simultaneously alongside the video — no tab juggling.

 1